advikdivekar/advikdivekar/README.md

 learning about distributed systems, micro-services and computer networking

-anyone who comes across my profile help me with melt - my clay game hehe

-you and i can work on any project hehe

 mail me at my personal email (i haven't created my dev mail yet) advikdivekar@gmail.com

 not a fun fact - i code in search of purpose.